DUTKO & CHWIECKO DEFENDING RIGHTS - PROTECTING FAMILIES

 Most appeals are denied because they were filed too late or the issue was previously waived.
 If you wanted to discuss your appeal rights - the time is now!

-Attorney Dutko is a criminal lawyer that has helped clients fight against unjust criminal convictions in Berks, Lehigh, Carbon, Northampton, and Schuylkill Counties.
+Attorney Dutko is a criminal lawyer that has helped clients fight against unjust criminal convictions in Reading, Allentown, Easton, and Pottsville.
 Call Dutko Law today and let us review your case for FREE!

 Click here to contact Dutko Law and get your Free Consultation